Quaerite et invenietis — "Seek and you will find"

 collected more than 1,500 videos of jaguars.
 The researchers also

-rounded-up 13 jaguars (here kitty kitty)
+rounded-up 13 jaguars (here kitty kitty kitty)

 and fitted them with tracking collars to gain